RagsFTW/RagsFTW.github.io/_posts/2018-12-17-Hack-The-Box-Irked.md

 ---
 layout: post
-title: Hack The Box: Irked
+title: Hack The Box - Irked
 ---

 My first [Hack The Box](https://www.hackthebox.eu/) system (and now my first blog post) is in the books!